College of Letters & Science

 A detailed description of the mathematics major program is in the Guidebook for Undergraduate Math Majors.

 Acceptance.
 To be accepted as a major in mathematics a student must complete Math 221, 222, and 234 (or equivalent sequence) with a grade point average of 2.5 or better in this sequence.
 However, a higher grade point average is advisable.
-Soon after completing Math 234, math majors should have their math advisors complete the Major Declaration Form and, perhaps later, but by the beginning of the senior year, the Math Major Approval Form.
-The former indicates acceptance into the major and the latter specifies which major requirements the student will satisfy.
-Majors are assigned math advisors through the mathematics undergraduate program secretary in 218 Van Vleck Hall.
+Soon after completing Math 234, math majors should have their math advisors complete the Major Declaration Form.
+Majors are provided with math advisor information through the mathematics undergraduate program coordinator in 207 Van Vleck Hall.

 The student chooses one of two options, or Honors in the Major.
 Since both nonhonors options (Option I and Option II) allow considerable flexibility, students should plan their programs with the advice of their math advisors.
 Indeed, those following Option II must have their programs formally approved by their mathematics advisors.
 Option II emphasizes the applications of mathematics, and those following Option I are also encouraged to take courses in other departments which involve the application of mathematics.